mirzaevolution/MoneySpellerEngine/README.md

 # MoneySpellerEngine

-This lightweight library is used to spell out numbers in positive integer 64 bits into spelled out numbers from 1 to 999,999,999,999,999 (Trillion).
+This lightweight library is used to spell out numbers in positive integer 64 bit into spelled out numbers from 1 to 999,999,999,999,999 (Trillion).
 Currently, it only supports ID (Indonesia) and EN (English) languages.
 We hope your contribution in your own language(s) using our core interface **ISpeller**.

 Here we will outline some tests that we performed: